Use after free in UI in Google Chrome on Windows prior to 148

 Remediation Plan

-Immediate Action: Update all instances of Google Chrome on Windows to version 148 or later immediately.
+Immediate Action: Update all instances of Google Chrome to the latest stable version provided by Google to remediate the memory management flaw.

-Proactive Monitoring: Monitor endpoint security logs for anomalous browser behavior or unexpected process crashes that may indicate exploitation attempts.
+Proactive Monitoring: Review endpoint security logs for browser-related crashes or unexpected process behavior that may indicate an attempt to exploit memory corruption flaws.

 Exploitation Status

-Analyst Notes: As of May 30, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of May 30, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+Use-after-free flaws are historically favored by threat actors for weaponized browser exploits.

 Analyst Recommendation